How to Create a Social Media Report [Free Template]

 How to Make a Social Media Report

-Step 1: Choose Your Presentation Method
+Step 1: Choose your presentation method

-For consistency and clarity, make sure you're using a social media report presentation, spreadsheet, or memo template.
 This way, each time you update your metrics, you'll simply need to copy over your most up-to-date metrics onto that template rather than reinventing the wheel every time.

-We suggest using a PowerPoint or Google Slide Deck template, because you can share it with your team via email, use it for an in-person meeting or presentation, or both.
+We suggest using a PowerPoint or Google Slide Deck template because you can share it with your team via email, use it for an in-person meeting or presentation, or both.

 Need a template to get started?
 Try this one.

-Like we've established, different companies and different social media teams value different social media metrics.
+As we've established, different companies and different social media teams value different social media metrics.

 It's your job to choose the metrics that matter most to your team and your organization.

 Using the list from the section above, narrow down the essential metrics you believe are worth presenting to your team at large.
-Remember, you can change which metrics you report on for each of your organization's social media platforms.

 If your social media report is campaign-specific, reach out to the project stakeholders to see if they're hoping to see reporting on any certain metrics in the social media report.

-Pro Tip: For your first few ongoing social media reporting presentations, ask your peers which metrics they'd like to see, or which ones they need clarification on.
-Making these changes sooner rather than later helps you keep your team informed and engaged.
+Pro tip: For your first few ongoing social media reporting presentations, ask your peers which metrics they'd like to see or which ones they need clarification on.

-Step 3: Gather Your Data
+Step 3: Gather your data

 Once you know what you‘re reporting on and how you’re reporting it, it's time to start collecting data.